Here’s what you need to know as Royals enter free agency

 Moustakas and Cain, meanwhile, will have intriguing markets of their own.
 Moustakas is coming off a season in which he hit a career-high 38 homers, breaking the Royals’ franchise record.
 Yet his overall offensive production did not match Hosmer’s and long-term durability questions could factor into his value.
 Cain remains one of the best center fielders in baseball and a valuable asset at the plate and in the field.
 Yet his age — he will be 32 in April — could stop teams from offering deals that stretch beyond four seasons.
 Last offseason, center fielder Dexter Fowler was one year younger when he signed a five-year, $82.5 million contract with the St. Louis Cardinals.

 The Royals, meanwhile, have other priorities on the November calendar.
-It must find replacements for pitching coach Dave Eiland, how was let go following the season, and hitting coach Dale Sveum, who will take over as bench coach after the departure of Don Wakamatsu.
+It must find replacements for pitching coach Dave Eiland, who was let go following the season, and hitting coach Dale Sveum, who will take over as bench coach after the departure of Don Wakamatsu.

 Rustin Dodd: 816-234-4937, @rustindodd.
 Download True Blue, The Star’s free Royals app.